DAF201/Crank-Development-Guide-Book/README.md

 ```

 You can come up with your event handler or protocol, but I believe you still have to use the event listener to call it anyway (unless you are using FIFO or building your own communication layer which I tried, but found is even slower).
 So, just stick with this for now.

+And thankfully we are done with this preaching.

 # free_components
 ----